UmarHassanMalik/Cloud-/AWS Cloud Practitioner Coursera Course.md

 Storage optimized instances are designed for workloads that require high, sequential read and write access to large datasets on local storage.
 Examples:  Distributed file systems, data warehousing applications, and high-frequency online transaction processing system.

+<h3> Instances Pricing Model </h3>

+<h3> On-Demand </h3>

+The Instances are ideal for short-term, irregular workloads that cannot be interrupted.
+No upfront costs or minimum contracts apply.

+<h3> Reserved Instances </h3>

+Reserved Instances are a billing discount applied to the use of On-Demand Instances in our account.
+We can purchase Standard Reserved and Convertible Reserved Instances for a 1-year or 3-year term

+<h3> Dedicated Hosts </h3>

+Dedicated Hosts are physical servers with Amazon EC2 instance capacity that is fully dedicated to our use.
+We can buy On-Demand Dedicated Hosts and Dedicated Hosts Reservations.

+<h3> Spot Instances </h3>

+Spot Instances are ideal for workloads with flexible start and end times, or that can withstand interruptions.
+Spot Instances use unused Amazon EC2 computing capacity and offer us cost savings at up to 90% off of On-Demand prices.
+The are highly cost effective but these instances can be taken down by AWS and assigned it to the next high bid client.

+<h3>Scalability </h3>
+Amazon EC2 Auto Scaling helps us maintain application availability and allows us to automatically add or remove EC2 instances according to the conditions we define.
+As a result, we pay for only the resources we use.
+We don’t have to worry about a lack of computing capacity to meet our customers needs.

+<h3> AWS EC2 Autos Scaling  </h3>
+When we access a website that wouldn’t load and frequently timed out, the website might have received more requests than it was able to handle (overloaded).
+Amazon EC2 Auto Scaling enable us to automatically add or remove Amazon EC2 instances in response to changing application demand.
+By automatically scaling our instances in and out as needed.

+There are 2 type of autocaling is being used by AWS EC2 Autoscaling.

+- Predictive Scaling responsds to predictive demand.
+- Dynamic Scaling responds to demand.